(Disclosure: Some of the links below may be affiliate links)

 Here is another book review of an investing book.
-This is the second book I read in my way to personal finance enlightenment: The Bogleheads Guide to Investing, by Taylor Larimore, Mel Lindauer and Michael LeBoeuf.
+The BogleHeads Guide to Investing is the second book I read in my way to personal finance enlightenment.
+This book is written by Taylor Larimore, Mel Lindauer, and Michael LeBoeuf.

-- Avoid debt: This one is a no-brainer :P The first thing you can do to improve your finances is to get rid of debt.
+- Avoid debt: This one is a no-brainer!
+The first thing you can do to improve your finances is to get rid of debt.
 If you can, you should, of course, avoid debt in the first place.

 - You should start to invest early: By the power of compounding, starting early even with small sums will amount to a large amount.
 If you get some percent of improvement each year, this improvement should be compounding each year.
 That means that each year the interest is getting better.

-- Know what you are buying: This one is very important.
-You should only consider investing in assets that you actually understand.
-If you do not understand an asset, you should not invest, you should always research before you invest or seek advice
+- Know what you are buying: This one is crucial.
+You should only consider investing in assets that you understand.
+If you do not understand an asset, you should not invest, you should always research before you invest or seek advice.

-- Know how much you need for retirement: If you plan to retire early, you should know exactly how much money you will need and how much expenses you have each month.
-It is important to realize that your current expenses are not necessarily the same as your retirement expenses.
+- Know how much you need for retirement: If you plan to retire early, you should know precisely how much money you will need and how much expenses you have each month.
+It is essential to realize that your current expenses are not necessarily the same as your retirement expenses.
 You may need more or less money in retirement.

-- Keep it simple: Invest in few index funds that are replicating the entire stock market and stick with your strategy.
-This is a simple strategy that works very well on average.
+- Keep it simple: Invest in a few index funds that are replicating the entire stock market and stick with your strategy.
+Investing in index funds is a simple strategy that works very well on average.